xinwenfu/GenCyber/MotivatingGames/README.md

 ## 4. Man in the middle attack
 ### Overview
-In this game, we will show with the message integrity code, your messages are not safe.
+In this game, we will show your messages are not safe without a message integrity code.
 For example, a man in the middle of you and your receiver can change the message and you cannot tell if the message is changed.

 ### MITM game
 1. The instructor starts the vulnerable chat server on his Windows VM.